Find course requirements for all minors in the Academic Catalog.

 Our Business Administration minor builds upon our strong liberal arts core with professional training in business administration.
 It provides the knowledge necessary to serve in today’s competitive business environment, cultivating an entrepreneurial and ethical spirit in your approaches to business decision making.
 Whatever your professional field may be, chances are that it will involve business.
 Specialist qualification and practical business knowledge are vital attributes in today’s world, and our business administration minor equips you with these critical skills in areas such as finance, management, economics, and quantitative analysis.

 Our Chemistry minor cultivates a broader understanding of scientific knowledge by developing scientific skills that include, but are not limited to research, data analysis, observation, and methodical experimentation.
 Theories are both generated and reinforced by decision making, observation, and analysis in a laboratory setting.
 The applications of these skills are benefited in other course work where logic and reasoning are required to make student success a reality.

 This minor builds upon our strong liberal arts core with professional training in computer technology, business administration, and quantitative analysis.
 Our unique approach to teaching combines the theoretical with the practical, as faculty bring extensive real-world technology experience to the classroom.
 Small classes provide personal attention and one-on-one time with professors, and classroom instruction is often augmented with outside technology speakers and computer facility visits.
 In many courses, student projects involve technological problem-solving and providing computer services to real-world organizations.

-Our Environmental Studies minor teaches you to understand and critically examine environmental issues from an interdisciplinary perspective.
+Our Environmental Science minor teaches you to understand and critically examine environmental issues from an interdisciplinary perspective.
 The minor will expose you to teaching in various outdoor settings, and it will engage you in scientific research that utilizes biological, chemical, and ecological course work and field experiences.
 Further, it integrates a liberal arts education with a Christ-centered worldview.
 You’ll gain more than a solid understanding of basic principles—you’ll develop an understanding of the ethical and worldview implications involved in the application of environmental knowledge.